Avast SecureLine VPN Review: Is it Worth the Price?

 Log Policy No-Logs Policy

-Supported Platforms Windows, Mac, iOS Based, Android, Linux Based, Kodi, Android TV IKEv2
+Supported Platforms Windows, Mac, iOS Based, Android, Kodi, Android TV IKEv2

 Routers Supported Does not Officially Support Routers